-But many people often do not see a specialist when it comes to feet and ankle problem because they think it will go away on its own.
-For some aches and pains in the feet, it is generally true, but pain in the feet and ankle can be an indication of a serious problem.
+But many people often do not see a specialist when it comes to feet and ankle problems because they think they will go away on their own.
+For some aches and pains in the feet, it is generally true, but the pain in the feet and ankle can be an indication of a serious problem.

 Pain in the foot and ankle

 Millions of people complain of foot and ankle pain, and most set it aside.
 No matter how frequently you feel pain, you should have it checked.
 Pain on the ankles and feet is not normal and is a sign of an underlying and undiagnosed orthopedic problem.

 Without a specialist’s diagnosis, there is a huge possibility the problem will escalate in the future.
 Lack of adequate and individualized management might even lead to disability.
 What if pain and dysfunction are too much that it makes you less agile?

 No general cure